 Article 28 January 2020

-Stable uses thousands of indexes to offer price insurance across a wide spectrum of industries and nations.
+Stable uses thousands of indexes to offer price protection contracts across a wide spectrum of industries and nations.
 For fruits and vegetables, we have several sources supplying us price indicators from avocado import prices in Europe to zucchini from the US; one source, the European Union Commission, offers hundreds of indexes for produce grown within Europe.
 Below is a survey of these indexes and a look at the markets and their price volatility.

 The EU price indicators, are monthly averages of domestically produced products.
 The prices are reported daily by the member states, which generally pull the data from the local wholesale markets.
 The EU average price is a weighted average of all the available member state data.
 Given the seasonality of fruit and vegetables data is either available only during the particular growing season of that product, or if there is production throughout the year (or storage is possible) the price series can exist throughout the year.
 Figure 1 below illustrates the availability of data on a seasonal basis using apricots as an example.
 The apricot price series shows regional differences (in general French apricots are the most expensive) and the inter-seasonality trend (prices start high and tail lower as production ramps up).
 Apricot prices are generally only available between April and September (though during the other months another source can be found recording imported product prices).